adcimon/app-template/documentation/INFRASTRUCTURE.md

 ## Environments

-Currently there is 1 environment in the region `eu-west-1`.
+Currently there is 1 environment:
 * `development`

 The file `variables.tf` defines the `PROJECT` and `ENVIRONMENT` local variables (e.g. `app`, `development`).